Quito, Ecuador, is a sprawling city that lines the rolling hills and slopes of the Guayllabamba basin.

 We stayed here for a few nights as our base in Quito before departing to cruise in the Galapagos Islands.

 Casa Gangotena is situated in a restored mansion overlooking Plaza San Francisco in the heart of Quito’s old town.
 The upside of this is you are located within walking distance to all the main attractions of the old town – which is itself a highlight of Ecuador.

 However, the downside of Casa Gangotena’s location is that the Quito metro is currently being built right outside of its front door, so until that is formally opened (estimated in around 2019), the view outside is quite unsightly, but improving by the day.

 Casa Gangotena has one of the best restaurants in the city, and for a good reason.
 It’s a gourmet dining experience.
 We loved the breakfast here with some of the best Eggs Benedict we’ve ever had.

 The rooms at Casa Gangotena are huge, with super comfortable mattresses, balconies with all the modern luxuries you’d expect from a 5-star hotel.

 Casa Gangotena is world-famous as a luxury hotel that CNN rated as one of their top 25 luxury hotels in the world.

 The JW Marriott is one of the most luxurious hotels in Quito.
 The location at the north end of the modern center puts it a little out of the action, but taxis are cheap and easy to take in Quito.

-The staff were, without exception, extremely helpful and polite, during my stay.
+The staff was, without exception, extremely helpful and polite during my stay.

 Was this post helpful?
 If so, be sure to pin it to refer to later!